Shubhamjain2908/AttendanceManager/README.md

 - Create a database named feemanager and import "attendance.sql" in it.
 - Import jars which are attached in the project

-# Instructions to run as spring boot project
+# Instructions to run as java web application

 - Import project in netbeans or eclipse.
-- Import jars which are attached in the project.
+- Import jars :- 'mysql-connector-java-5.0.7-bin.jar', 'org.json-0.0.1.jar'.
 - Modify Database Credentials
 - Run as Web Application (Server: Tomcat)